-Melitz (2003) assumed that the production function, $X(\mathbf{x})$, and its corresponding unit cost function, $P(\mathbf{p})$, is given by symmetric CES with gross substitutes.
-In Matsuyama and Ushchev (2017, section 3), we studied a class of homothetic functions that we called Homothetic with a
+Melitz (2003) assumed that the production function, $X(\mathbf{x})$ , hence its corresponding unit cost function, $P(\mathbf{p})$ , is symmetric CES with gross substitutes.
+In Matsuyama and Ushchev (2017, section 3), we studied a class of homothetic functions that we called Homothetic with a Single Aggregator (H.S.A.), and in Matsuyama and Ushchev (2020a, 2022, 2023b), we restrict this class further by defining over a continuum of varieties and imposing the symmetry and gross substitutability in order to make it applicable to monopolistic competitive settings.

-10 This budget constraint anticipates that monopolistic competitive firms collectively earn zero net profit in equilibrium due to the free-entry and hence the representative household receive no dividend income.
+&lt;sup>10 This budget constraint anticipates that monopolistic competitive firms collectively earn zero net profit in equilibrium due to the free-entry and hence the representative household receive no dividend income.

-11 This is due to the one-market setting.
+&lt;sup>11 This is due to the one-market setting.
 In a multi-market setting later, size of each market differs from L.